 Page 228

 ...
-Covent Garden merely contended for the superiority in theatrical talent , their expenses were within limit ; but when the outlay was extended to splendour of pro- cession and complication of artillery , there could be no end to the the ...
+Covent Garden merely contended for the superiority in theatrical talent , their expenses were within limit ; but when the outlay was extended to splendour of pro- cession and complication of artillery , there could be no end to the ...

 ...
-Covent Garden merely contended for the superiority in theatrical talent , their expenses were within limit ; but when the outlay was extended to splendour of pro- cession and complication of artillery , there could be no end to the the ...
+Covent Garden merely contended for the superiority in theatrical talent , their expenses were within limit ; but when the outlay was extended to splendour of pro- cession and complication of artillery , there could be no end to the ...

 Other editions - View all